 Back then, communication was pre-mobile technology.
 Thinking about how efficient we ran the barracks, we would have completely murdered it using Slack, a software application that facilitates business communication.

 I admit that as someone who loves technology, I’m a bit late to the Slack party.
-Truth is I never used any real effective way to keep a group organized on a project.
-We’ve always stayed in touch via group text, which can get icky fast if the group isn’t all iOS.
+When it comes to communication, I’ve always used a different solution like Microsoft Teams.
+And if we didn’t have a VoIP or Teams, we’ve always stayed in touch via group text, which can get icky fast if the group isn’t all iOS.
 Slack, though, is so streamlined and helps me from getting too distracted when I’m checking my phone.
-Slack keeps all of your communication with your team in one centralized, searchable location — meaning that you can easily pull up that Dropbox file your co-worker sent you that one time, or check back on past brainstorming sessions.
+Slack keeps all of your communication with your team in one centralized, searchable location – meaning that you can easily pull up that Dropbox file your co-worker sent you that one time, or check back on past brainstorming sessions.